prvmalik/CKD-Quakification/re_output/Report-word.md

 The oral PBPK model for the atenolol tablet was developed using literature values for the dissolution profile and solubility (see **Table 3**).
 A Weibull function was used to describe the dissolution profile.

 \newpage
 **Table 3.
-Oral absorption parameters for atenolol oral model construction**
+Oral absorption parameters for the final atenolol oral model**

 |   |  |